Norwest guidance and insights — directly to your inbox.

 Avetta

 Avetta offers a configurable SaaS-based solution that assists organizations – both large and small – in managing supply chain risk across a variety of disciplines.
 Avetta is building the world’s most intelligent supply chain risk management network to advance clients’ safety, resilience and sustainability programs.
 Less than two weeks ago, Avetta announced that a growing number of executives in all industries recognize the importance of social and environmental efforts.
-The findings are in a technical whitepaper here.

 We’re inspired by the remarkable social impact software tools that many of our portfolio companies deliver.
 These companies have proven that a heightened measurement on the underpinnings that create positive social impact results in a positive flywheel of great products, happy customers, motivated employee culture, and strong financial returns.
 So whether it’s Cority helping its customers to thrive as a result of sustainable operations, Envisage transforming law enforcement training, Avetta creating safe and sustainable supply chains, or our other portfolio companies creating substantial social impact in their own endeavors, we thank all these companies for their commitment to social impact.